 • DO NOT OVEREAT – Eat until you are 80% filled

-By following these core principles, I was able to easily lose weight but as a result, I also felt more CONFIDENT in my body which is huge for a teenager, or anyone for that matter.
-So often it’s not about weight loss as much as it is about our confidence and how we feel in our bodies.
+By following these core principles, I was able to lose weight, but as a result, I also felt more CONFIDENT in my body, which is huge for a teenager, or anyone for that matter.
+So often, it is not about weight loss as much as it is about our confidence and how we feel in our bodies.

-The Benefits of raw foods for weight loss
+The benefits of raw food for weight loss

 The water in fruits and vegetables helps to hydrate the body and make you feel full.
-So often people are mistaking hunger signals for thirst signals and by eating these foods you help to relieve those mistaken thirst signals.
+So often, people are mistaking hunger signals for thirst signals.
+By eating these high water content foods, you help to relieve those thirst signals.

-The principles of food combining for weight loss is based on the idea that eating protein with a concentrated starch at the same time such as rice and fish, meat and potatoes will slow down digestion and that the starches found in potatoes, rice, legumes, etc will ferment in the stomach causing the protein to putrefy thus the meal becomes more of a burden to the body.
+The principles of food combining for weight loss is based on the idea that eating protein with a concentrated starch at the same time, such as rice and fish, meat and potatoes will slow down digestion.
+The starches found in potatoes, rice, legumes, etc will ferment in the stomach causing the protein to putrefy thus, the poorly combined meal becomes more of a burden to the body.

-Vegetables can be eaten with either a starch or a protein but the concentrated starchy foods such as all grains, flours, and legumes should not be mixed with animal protein.
-If foods are not properly combined digestion will be slower making it more difficult to lose weight.
+Vegetables can be eaten with either a starch or a protein.
+Starchy foods such as all grains, flours, and legumes should not be mixed with animal protein.
+If foods are not properly combined, digestion will be slower, making it more difficult to lose weight.

 Protein such as chicken or beef takes 3 hours or longer.
-If fruit is eaten with animal protein the sugars that were meant to be absorbed will instead be fermenting in the stomach with the protein.
+If fruit is eaten with animal protein, the sugars will instead be fermenting in the stomach with the protein.

-I find I can maintain a healthy weight and good digestion even when mixing proteins and starches but if your digestion is compromised and you’re struggling to lose weight you may want to practice food combining as it was a core principle in which I initially implemented and practiced.
+I find I can maintain a healthy weight and good digestion even when mixing proteins and starches.
+But if your digestion is compromised and you are struggling to lose weight, you may want to practice food combining as it was a core principle in which I initially implemented and practiced.

 The Fit for Life Principle of no dairy

-Harvey argues that cow’s milk is designed by nature to be drunk by cows and human milk is designed for babies.
-Most humans lack the enzymes lactase to break down the milk sugar lactose found in cow’s milk and the casein levels found in cow’s milk is considerably higher than in human milk.
-It is the lactose and casein that many people develop food sensitivities to which then contributes to inflammation a harder time losing weight.
+Harvey argues that cow’s milk is designed by nature to be drunk by cows and, human milk is designed for babies.
+Most humans lack the enzymes lactase to break down the milk sugar lactose found in cow’s milk.
+The casein levels found in cow’s milk is considerably higher than in human milk.
+It is the lactose and casein that many people develop food intolerances too, which then contributes to inflammation and a difficult time losing weight.
 Dairy is also very mucus forming and congesting to the body instead of cleansing.

-When I look back on the Fit for life diet principles that I practiced I think only eating fruit in the am to give my body easy to digest energy and nutrients without overloading my digestive system was a key component to my weight loss results.
+When I look back on the fit for life diet principles that I practiced, I think only eating fruit in the am was an essential component to my weight loss results.
+Fruit provides the body with easy to digest energy and nutrients without overloading my digestive system.

-Harvey describes 3 cycles within the body that are always taking place, but each cycle is higher at different times of the day with each cycle lasting 8 hours.
+Harvey describes three cycles within the body that are always taking place.
+Each rhythm in the body is higher at different times of the day, with each cycle lasting 8 hours.